mkunz7/phonewhisper/README.md

 ```
 curl https://raw.githubusercontent.com/mkunz7/phonewhisper/refs/heads/main/install.sh | sh
 ```
+that's it, this only takes seconds to install, if you see the word done it worked
 # Usage
 Connect to the wifi of your travel router.
 I recommend making a qr code using https://qifi.org.